ian-gla/code-club/session1/easy/GADERYPOLUKI-cypher.md

   etc.
 ```

-The letters, which are not on the list of substitutes stay in the encrypted text without changes.
+The letters which are not on the list of substitutes stay in the encrypted text without changes.

 ## Task